-On February 4, 2011, the Company completed an acquisition, through its wholly-owned subsidiary Sprott U.S. Holdings Inc., of all of the outstanding stock of Rule Investments, Inc. (the owner of Global Resource Investments, Ltd. ("Global"), Terra Resource Investment Management, Inc. ("Terra") and Resource Capital Investment Corporation ("RCIC") (collectively, the "Global Companies")).
-Global is a California limited partnership that operates as a securities broker-dealer and Terra provides discretionary investment management services.
+On February 4, 2011, the Company completed an acquisition, through its wholly-owned subsidiary Sprott U.S. Holdings Inc., of all of the outstanding stock of Rule Investments, Inc. (the owner of Global Resource Investments, Ltd. ("Global"), Sprott Asset Management USA Inc. ("SAM US") (formerly Terra Resource Investment Management, Inc.) and Resource Capital Investment Corporation ("RCIC") (collectively, the "Global Companies")).
+Global is a California limited partnership that operates as a securities broker-dealer and SAM US provides discretionary investment management services.
 RCIC is the general partner and discretionary asset manager to the Exploration Capital Partners family of limited partnerships.